-The stresses below have been calculated as the one year impact on coverage if the stress event was to happen independently in the 2020-21 financial year, and hence impact the June 2021 SCR and SCR coverage ratio.
+The stresses below have been calculated as the one year impact on coverage if the stress event was to happen independently in the 2021-22 financial year, and hence impact the June 2022 SCR and SCR coverage ratio.

-Risk driver and stress description SCR impact SCR coverage ratio impact Commentary 10% increase in expenses £0.6m (11)% A multiplicative increase in functional expenses or gross loss ratio is applied, with a small increase in the SCR driven by the resulting fall in LACDT able to be recognised due to lower profitability.
-Own 10% increase in gross loss ratio £2.4m (36)% funds are also impacted by the reduced profit, but this is to a greater extent than the SCR, resulting in a fall in the SCR coverage ratio.
-10% increase in lapse rates £(0.8)m (1)% A multiplicative increase in the total lapse rates, results in a decrease in the SCR due to less future profit and premium projected affecting the health underwriting risk module.
+Risk driver and stress description SCR impact Change in SCR coverage Commentary 10% increase in expenses £0.9m (15)% A multiplicative increase in functional expenses or gross loss ratio is applied, with a small increase in the SCR driven by the resulting fall in the loss-absorbing capacity of deferred taxes able to be recognised, due to lower profitability.
+Own funds are also impacted by the reduced profit, but this is to a 10% increase in gross loss ratio £3.5m (32)% greater extent than the SCR, resulting in a fall in the SCR coverage ratio.
+10% increase in lapse rates £(1.5)m (1)% A multiplicative increase in the total lapse rates results in a decrease in the SCR due to less future profit and premium projected affecting the health underwriting risk module.
 The fall in own funds, however, is similar, resulting in limited impact on the coverage ratio.